“Life is no obedience lesson, it’s a way of living together”

 Dog training in the U.S. is unregulated, which means anyone can call themselves a trainer.
 Few study the science behind behavior — but I do, because understanding how dogs learn changes everything.

-I never stop learning.
+I never want to stop learning.
 Science isn’t static; it grows every day.
 I’m currently enrolled in advanced studies in canine behavior, psychology, care, communication, and postural analysis — and I’m considering adding myotherapy next.

 My goal is to share this knowledge with dog guardians who want an ethical, science-based approach to raising and living with their dogs.